Skip to content

 minAvailable: 1

-• Allows voluntary disruptions (Karpenter draining, node upgrades, etc.) as long as that condition stays true
+• It allows voluntary disruptions (Karpenter draining, node upgrades, etc.) as long as that condition stays true.